Benwubing/GDT/README.md

 - SchemeCriteria contains the logic for evaluating the applicant.

 ```
--criteria_set: which criteria_set this SchemeCriteria is part of
+criteria_set: which criteria_set this SchemeCriteria is part of

--criteria_field: field of interest in the Applicant object
+criteria_field: field of interest in the Applicant object

--criteria_field_type: what is the expected type of the value
+criteria_field_type: what is the expected type of the value

--criteria_operator: how to evaluate the condition (.e.g.
+criteria_operator: how to evaluate the condition (.e.g.
 EQUAL,LENGTH_EQUAL,STRING_EQUAL)

--compare_value: the value you compare to
+compare_value: the value you compare to
 ```

-For example, in the condition where the applicant needs to be unemployed, the compare_value is "UNEMPLOYED" with the criteria_operator to be STRING_EQUAL
+For example, in the condition where the applicant needs to be unemployed, the compare_value is "UNEMPLOYED" with the criteria_operator to be STRING_EQUAL\_\_

 In the event if you use OBJECT as the criteria_field_type, you would have to enter the value for compare_value field in this format